What is a Life Cycle Assessment? LCA

 What is the environmental impact of producing and selling a t-shirt in a fast-fashion retail company?

-1. Clearly identify the product being evaluated and its intended use
+- Clearly identify the product being evaluated and its intended use

-2. Identify the specific life cycle stages of the product to be included in the assessment: from raw material extraction to disposal.
+Example: T-shirt Regular Fit, including all sizes - Identify the specific life cycle stages of the product to be included in the assessment: from raw material extraction to disposal.

-3. Specify the geographic boundaries of your assessment: the locations of the production facilities, transportation routes, and final disposal.
+- Specify the geographic boundaries of your assessment: the locations of the production facilities, transportation routes, and final disposal.

 Raw materials extraction and production in India

-Storage, store delivery and disposal in Europe
+Storage, store delivery and disposal in Europe - Identify the assessment time frame: the assessment's starting and ending dates.

-5. Define the functional unit, a common unit of measure that is used to compare the environmental impacts of different products.
+From January 1st 2021 to January 1st 2022 - Define the functional unit, a common unit of measure that is used to compare the environmental impacts of different products.

-1 unit of sales: a single t-shirt
+1 unit of sales: a single T-shirt.

-📊 From the Data Analytics Angle
+š From the Data Analytics Angle

 The product will be linked to one (or several) SKU code(s) in your different systems (ERP, WMS, TMS)

-• You may have several codes for the different sizes and colours of t-shirts.
+- You may have several codes for the different sizes and colours of t-shirts.

 For each life cycle stage, you may have different data sources/systems